 SECTION 1 – Standing Committees: The following committees shall be appointed by the President, subject to the approval of the voting membership:

-C. By-Law Committee – To review and suggest periodic amendments to the bylaws and present to membership for approval and vote.
+3. By-Law Committee – To review and suggest periodic amendments to the bylaws and present to membership for approval and

-D. Legislative Committee – To proactively pursue legislation that affects the fire and life safety of people and buildings through writing, sponsoring, testifying at legislative hearings and draft Bills.
+4. Legislative Committee – To proactively pursue legislation that affects the fire and life safety of people and buildings through writing, sponsoring, testifying at legislative hearings and draft

 SECTION 2 – Special Committees (Ad Hoc): The president shall have the authority to appoint any Ad Hoc committee as the need arises to carry out a specified task, at the completion of which, and upon presentation of its final report to the Society, shall automatically cease to exist.
 A special committee shall not be appointed to perform a task which falls within the scope or function of an existing standing committee.

-SECTION 2 – Annual: The annual meeting shall be set by the Board of Directors.
+SECTION 2 – Annual Meeting: The annual meeting shall be set by the Board of Directors.
 Each member shall be notified not less than thirty (30) days in advance.
 Elections shall occur and other business may be presented at the Annual Meeting.

 SECTION 3 – Special: Special meetings may be called by order of the Board of Directors or by written petition of at least twenty (20) percent of the active members and shall be at such time and place as fixed by the Board of Directors, giving due notice hereof to all members at least ten (10) days in advance.